IP Network Connection

 The most common connection is to a standard LAN.
 Connection is then made through UDP Broadcast.

-In some cases it is better to run the Mimer system on a separate network, for example for network security reasons.
+Instead of using the office LAN, in some cases it is better to run the Mimer system on a separate network, for example for network security reasons.

 WAN - Wide Area Network / The Internet